MPharm Pharmacy / Overview

 The University defines low cost as an annual cost that is no more than 1% of the annual home undergraduate fee.

-We offer a small fee bursary for international applicants.
-This will be applied automatically once you register on the course.
-Unfortunately, we are unable to provide a bursary for home/EU students; however, the University offers a scholarship/bursary package .
+We are pleased to offer a £2,000 per annum tuition fee bursary for international applicants to Pharmacy.
+This will be applied automatically should you register on the course.
+Unfortunately we are unable to provide a bursary for home/EU students; however, the University offers a scholarship/bursary package .

 Courses in related subject areas